TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Books/Tulorian Book/Tulorian; The Sacred City of Duality by Zerkal Jerkal.md

 ---

-_By Zerkal Abasi, Half-Elven Cleric and Councilor of the Church of Tiamat_
+_By Zerkal Jerkal, Half-Elven Cleric and Councilor of the Church of Tiamat_